Tonkat/PathOfBuilding-PoE2/README.md

-# Path of Building 2 Community
+# Path of Building 2 Community Fork!
+## Fork?
+What fork?
+This is a custom version of Path of Building 2 Community.
+The main modifications are to set up a local server to support other integrations like custom overlays or chrome extensions.

 ## Welcome to Path of Building 2, an offline build planner for Path of Exile 2!

 <p float="middle">